 When do classes start for the MBA program?

 The One Year MBA students begin their course of study in early-June of each year.
 The Professional MBA students begin in late-August for the Fall Semester and early-January for the Spring Semester.

 Do I need a business background to enter the MBA program?

 Candidates do not need a business degree to enter the UK MBA program.
 We seek qualified candidates from all academic backgrounds, and our cross-disciplinary curriculum program allows candidates from all majors to be successful in the program.
 Please visit the class profile pages for the One Year MBA and Professional MBA programs which reflect the different academic majors entering the program.

 Does the MBA program accept transfer credits?

-The One Year MBA program typically does not accept transfer credit as the integrative experiences and core courses are an integral part of the One Year MBA experience.
-The Professional Program will accept up to nine credit hours (3 courses) with approval by the MBA Director of Graduate Studies and the Graduate School at the University of Kentucky.
+The One Year MBA does not accept transfer credit as the integrative experience and core courses are an integral part of this program's xperience.
+The Professional Program can consider up to nine credit hours with approval by the MBA Director of Graduate Studies and the Graduate School at the University of Kentucky.
 Applicable courses can not be considered from awarded degrees.